 In wintertime, it’s vital that your home not get overly cold so that pipes don’t freeze!
 If they burst because you're gone for longer than an overnight trip, you could be looking at a ton of water damage when you open your font door.
 You don't want to deal with the emotional stress that comes from plumbing problems like that!
 An overly cold environment is also not good for electronic appliances, wood furniture, and other items inside your home.
 Keep the furnace on but adjust the thermostat so it doesn’t cycle as often, to save money while you’re away.

 Homeowners should also remember that burglars might notice a home that’s obviously unoccupied and target it for theft!
-Leaving some appliances to cycle on, plugging lights and radios into timers, and other such touches can help deter potential thieves.
+Leaving some appliances to cycle on, plugging lights and radios or your sprinkler system into timers, and other such touches can help deter potential thieves.

 Now that we've gone over should I shut off the water when on vacation, here is what else you should do.
 In addition to all the advice already offered about preparing your house for when you’re going away on vacation, note some added tips and suggestions.
 These will help keep your home in good condition while it’s empty and help ensure a welcoming environment when you return!